 Minnesota Eye Consultants offers a variety of payment plans to make the cost of vision care easy and manageable.
 We work with two companies: Alphaeon and CareCredit.
 With both credit cards, you will find a wide array of monthly payment options.
 Utilizing a payment plan helps you improve your vision today with flexible, affordable payments over time.
 Payment plans are subject to credit approval.

-Minnesota Eye Consultants understands that LASIK surgery is a big decision.
-Our Free LASIK Savings Calculator can determine how much you will save on glasses and contact lenses by choosing LASIK.
-The savings is based on the one-time cost of LASIK versus a lifetime of expenses for glasses and contact lenses.
+Minnesota Eye Consultants understands that surgery is a big decision.
+Our savings calculator can determine how much you will save on glasses and contact lenses by choosing LASIK.
+The savings are based on the one-time cost versus a lifetime of expenses for eyeglasses and contact lenses.

 Calculate My Lifetime Savings!

-Most insurance companies do not cover LASIK.
+Most insurance companies do not cover the surgery.
 At Minnesota Eye Consultants, the only insurance company that offers a discount is VSP vision insurance.
 Active VSP members will receive a 15% discount off the procedure.
-In addition, some special employee programs might cover a certain percentage of LASIK, but you should check with your insurance representatives to determine benefits and coverage.
+In addition, some special employee programs might cover a certain percentage of the procedure cost, but you should check with your insurance representatives to determine benefits and coverage.

-To our Minneapolis and greater Minnesota patients, if you wish to speak with our Refractive Coordinator regarding LASIK, or to set up a consultation, give us a call at 1-800-Eye-To-Eye.
+To our Minneapolis and greater Minnesota patients, if you wish to speak with our Refractive Coordinator, or to set up a consultation, give us a call at 1-800-Eye-To-Eye.